United Kingdom in the Eurovision Song Contest 2019: Background

-The British national broadcaster, BBC, broadcasts the event within the United Kingdom and organises the selection process for the nation's entry.
-BBC announced that the United Kingdom would participate in the Eurovision Song Contest 2019 on 19 September 2018.
+As part of its duties as participating broadcaster, the BBC organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
+The broadcaster announced that it would participate in the 2019 contest on 19 September 2018.
 Between 2011 and 2015, BBC opted to internally select the British entry, while the broadcaster organised a national final featuring a competition among several artists and songs since 2016.
 For their 2019 entry, BBC announced that a national final involving a public vote would be held to select United Kingdom's entry.

 Before Eurovision

 Eurovision: You Decide

 Eurovision: You Decide was the national final developed by the BBC in order to select the British entry for the Eurovision Song Contest 2019.
 Six acts competed in a televised show on 8 February 2019 held at Dock10 venue at the MediaCityUK in Salford and hosted by Mel Giedroyc and previous Eurovision Song Contest winner Måns Zelmerlöw who won the contest for Sweden in 2015 with the song "Heroes".
 The winner was selected through a professional jury and a public televote.
 The show was broadcast on BBC Two as well as streamed online via the BBC iPlayer.
 The national final was watched by 1.17 million viewers in the United Kingdom with a market share of 6.4%.